 The watershed contains two major tributaries: the East Fork and West Fork of Des Moines Creek and two major water bodies, Bow Lake and the Northwest Ponds.
 The East Fork and the West Fork converge on the Tyee Golf Course.
 The East Fork flows out of Bow Lake, for the first half mile through a series of subsurface pipes, until it surfaces at approximately 26th Avenue South.
 An in-stream stormwater detention facility with no dead storage (no wet pool), the Tyee Pond was constructed by King County in the East Fork on the Tyee Golf Course in 1989.
 The West Fork begins below the outlet of the Northwest Ponds (NWP) complex located at the western edge of the Tyee Golf Course.
 The stormwater runoff from the south end of the airport receives detention in either Tyee Pond or the NWP complex, except for Outfall 009 (SDS4).
 Outfalls SDS2, SDS3, SDS5, SDS6, and SDS7 discharge to the NWP which in turn discharges to Des Moines Creek.
-The NWP complex was formed after peat excavation in the 1960s and functions as a detention facility serving multiple stormwater discharges including the Port and city of SeaTac.
-The Des Moines Creek Basin Planning Committee has proposed to expand the NWP complex as a regional detentions facility.
+The NWP complex was formed after peat excavation in the 1960s and, although it functions as a detention facility serving multiple stormwater discharges including the Port and city of SeaTac, it was determined by the Department of Ecology, based on historic evidences that it is waters of the state and must receive similar protection as other waters.
+The DesMoines Creek Basin Planning Committee has proposed to expand the NWP as a regional detentions facility.
+Once the regional detention facility is built, parties discharging to this new DesMoines Creek Regional Detention Facility (RDF) should accept responsibility to ensure discharges from this facility to DesMoines Creek complies with the water quality criteria by installing appropriate pollution prevention devices, and other source control BMPs/enhanced BMPs.

 Most of the upper watershed is heavily urbanized.
-Sea-Tac Airport constitutes 27 percent of the watershed.
-Sea-Tac Airport's NPDES-permitted drainage area covers 705 acres that drain to Des Moines Creek through eight existing outfalls described above -- Outfalls SDE4 (002), SDS1 (003), SDS2 (004), SDS3 (005), SDS4 (009), SDS7 (010), SDS6 (014), and SDS7 (015).
+SEATAC Airport constitutes 27 percent of the watershed.
+SEATAC Airport's NPDES-permitted drainage area covers 705 acres that drain to Des Moines Creek through eight existing outfalls.
+Outfalls SDE4 (002), SDS1 (003), and SDS4 (009), discharge directly to the DesMoines Creek, and SDS2 (004), SDS3 (005), SDS5 (010), SDS6 (014), and SDS7 (015) are discharging indirectly to the Des Moines Creek via Northwest Pond.
 In addition to watershed development, the construction of a variety of structures (e.g., bridges, buildings, roads, pipelines, and culverts) on and adjacent to the creek has had a substantial effect on stream hydraulics.

 Section 303(d) of the CWA requires states to develop a list of water body segments that are not expected to attain water quality standards after implementation of technology-based pollution controls.
 This list is commonly referred to as the § 303(d) list.
 These controls include additional point source wastewater treatment as well as enforceable best management practices for impacts associated with nonpoint sources.
 The § 303(d) list contains all those water bodies for which some additional management activities must be implemented.
 The 1996 § 303(d) list included Des Moines Creek for fecal coliform contamination.
 In the Cedar/Green Water Quality Management Area, which includes Des Moines Creek, 43 of the 54 § 303(d) listed water bodies are included in whole or in part due to fecal coliform contamination.
-The Port has demonstrated through genetic source tracing that fecal coliforms in STIA stormwater are predominantly attributable to animals and birds.
-The Des Moines Creek (KCDNR, 1997), with human sources associated with unsewered areas (septic systems).
+The Port has demonstrated through genetic source tracing that fecal coliforms in SEATAC stormwater are predominantly attributable to animals and birds.
+The Des Moines Creek Basin Plan indicated that fecal coliform concentrations increased downstream in Des Moines Creek (KCDNR, 1997), with human sources associated with unsewered areas (septic systems).
 These facts should be addressed in any future Total Maximum Daily Load (TMDL) assessment for the Creek.